-For the next 25 years Lombardi continued closing space and facilties within any industry segment for such companies as Measurement Specialties Inc. (MSI), Phoenix Mutual Life, Valspar Paints, RCA, J&J, Columbia University, Baltimore School District, several Military DRMO sites and Westinghouse Defense, better known today as Northrop Grumman Corporation Missile Defense.
+For the next 25 years, Lombardi continued closing space and facilities within more industry segments for notable companies such as Measurement Specialties Inc. (MSI), Phoenix Mutual Life, Valspar Paints, RCA, J&J, Columbia University, Baltimore School District.

 By the mid-90s the internet had already monetized the Used Equipment industry with its ease of information and the ability to network from one's desk to across the country and then around the world.
-This ripened the Used industry's activities to sky-rocketed to levels never experienced before.
+This ripened the Used industry's activities the sent the industry to levels never experienced before.

 Sweeping it under the rug is no longer an appropriate response to waste.
 With itsthe many service provider, suppliers, partners, markets and mechanisms to move nearly any piece of equipment to anywhere in the world.
 It is no longer a matter just doing recovery work but to indoctrinate the purpose, to embrace the future and gain the benefits as well.
 What is more, if you achieve universal employee support a sustainable moral culture will emerge.

 ABcsi's approach to waste and surplus is "know where it is going before it becomes waste".
 We want to help show you ways to win in the multiple spheres surrounding your waste.
 Just ask us. ?

 Standing in a sea of waste for only a second rings clearly; waste is a dirty word.